Blogging Resources

 There are so many different themes out there for WordPress and it’s really a personal preference when it comes to design.
 I would highly advise when you do pick a theme, make sure it’s regularly updated to keep up with WordPress changes.

-The theme I have on my website now is called the Divine Theme by Restored 316 Designs.
+The theme I have on my website now you can find by Restored 316 Designs.
 I have used a couple of her designs and have been so pleased with them.
 Easy setup, affordable, and great support.

 One premium theme provider is StudioPress.
 I have used their themes on a few WordPress sites I have made for others.
 They have great support when needed.

-StudioPress also offers a full package of hosting and themes which give you:
+StudioPress also offers a full package of hosting and themes that give you:

 Need a logo made, email signature, or any other graphics?
 I have used Fiverr several times for these smaller jobs and always at a great price.